 The weight of the evidence in Pilot full suggests that, as in Pilot baseline, CS is the theoretical model that best explains participants’ variability in bias.
-As in Pilot baseline, both OV and SV versions of CS and CO best reproduce participants’ sampling rates (Figure three, top right), although CO fails to reproduce participants’ performance in terms of ranks achieved (Figure S4 in Supplementary Materials).
+Both OV and SV versions of CS and CO best reproduce participants’ sampling rates (Figure three, top right), although CO fails to reproduce participants’ performance in terms of ranks achieved (Figure S4 in Supplementary Materials).
 Moreover, individual participant sampling rates simulated by the fitted CS OV and CS SV models better predict participants’ empirical sampling rates better than any other model (Figure S5 in Supplementary Materials).
 Model comparison using BIC scores (Figure 3, middle right) suggested that the OV and SV versions of both CO and CS produced better average model fits than other models, while differing little from each other.
 However, when considering the frequency of participants that best-fitted each model (right panel in the third row of Figure 3), CS SV was the best-fitting for more participants than any other model.
 However, both CO models (CO OV and CO SV in sum) fit approximately as many participants as both CS models together.
 It is thus possible that some participants in this sample used a CO heuristic, although this model seems less adept at accurately predict participant samples and ranks than the CS model.
 To disentangle CO and CS contributions to the full condition, we will test replications of this full condition in Studies 1, 2 and 3.
 To foreshadow these reports here, these studies will agree that the CS model is most predictive of participants’ decisions, while CO models show some irregularities in this regard.

 In summary, the optimality IO model sampled more for Pilot baseline than for Pilot full, leading to evidence for undersampling in Pilot baseline but no evidence for undersampling in Pilot full.
 As the difference in participants’ sampling between Pilot baseline and Pilot full was relatively small, and the difference with OV and SV versions of IO was relatively small, the different biases in the two pilot studies presumably arose due to the differences in their reward payoffs.
 Both studies showed some evidence that the theoretical CS model well-fit participants’ choices.